Click to Skip Ad

 If you buy through a BGR link, we may earn an affiliate commission, helping support our expert product labs.

 Several of my favorite Netflix series from the recent past share something in common.
-While, plot-wise, these dramas couldn’t be more different — the shows encompass ninjas, spies, and dystopian horror — the commonality is that while they’re all critically acclaimed, I nonetheless feel like not enough people know or talk about them.
+While, plot-wise, these dramas couldn’t be more different — the shows encompass ninjas, spies, dystopian horror, and gangsters — the commonality is that while they’re all critically acclaimed, I nonetheless feel like not enough people know or talk about them.
+All of them deserve so much more love than they’ve gotten

-That might be because these are all international TV shows (from German and Japanese creative teams), and we all know how there’s a contingent of American viewers who, for whatever reason, can’t seem to deal with subtitles.
-If you can handle that minor inconvenience, however, I can guarantee you won’t be disappointed by any of the streamer’s series below, all of them featuring memorable characters and compelling stories that will keep you addicted from start to finish.
+That might be because these are all international TV shows, and we all know how there’s a contingent of American viewers who, for whatever reason, can’t seem to deal with subtitles.
+If you can handle that minor inconvenience, though, I can guarantee you won’t be disappointed by any of the streamer’s series below, all of them featuring memorable characters and compelling stories that will keep you addicted from start to finish.

-And we’ll start with a slick, stylish espionage drama that’s sort of like the love child of Killing Eve and The Americans.
+And we’ll start with a slick, stylish espionage drama that’s basically a cross between Killing Eve and The Americans.

 Kleo